 In Beyond the Forest (a movie she didn't want to make but was brilliant in nonetheless), Davis' character is married to Joseph Cotten -- not a bad catch by any stretch.
 But she grows bored and becomes critical of what marital bliss and good living are supposed to be ("What a dump" she bitches about their house).
 Though cast as an evildoer in the film, I've always felt sympathy for her Rosa Moline --- she was limited, in love with another and then, dear God, pregnant.
 So how to remedy this situation?
 She hauled herself off the side of a mountain, pregnant belly in tow.
 Sure, it wasn't the nicest, safest move (and it certainly wasn't as glamorous as Gene Tierney’s tumble down the stairs in Leave Her to Heaven), but perhaps through the dictates of the Production Code, this was the only way she could not have that baby.
 And she wanted to move to Chicago -- high-tail it out of that stifling, small town where everyone talked shit about her.
 And... yeah, yeah, yeah... she was having an affair with David Brian (who ditches her), and she's dangerous with firearms.
 I don't care.
 I feel for Rosa Moline.
 "If I don't get out of here I'll die.
 If I don't get out of here I hope I die and burn."

 Feisty.
-That's the overused word.
+That's the, dreaded, overused word.
 And yet, as much as women and men say they love the "feisty" ladies, it often simply comes down to the bitch.
 That other overused word.
 What a bitch.
-And I think a few women are even worse regarding this insult (sit down and act like a nice little lady).
-Bette would say bullshit to all that and then proceed to call Joan Crawford a bitch or, rather, just state flatly: "I wouldn't piss on her if she was on fire."
+Bette would say bullshit to all that and then proceed to call Joan Crawford something like a bitch or, rather, just state flatly: "I wouldn't piss on her if she was on fire."
 I prefer the word Bette herself used -- guts.
 "No guts, no glory."
 Like other women with guts, she made a man's head spin: Is she a bitch?
 Or an assertive fox?
 This is the continuous (and exciting) inward query (and you know hubby Gary Merrill got all hot and bothered by that alluring combo).
 Well, she's both.
 She's human.
 Like a lot of strong women, she probably suffered a Napoleon complex, but we love that in men (Pacino, De Niro).
 We get a thrill watching Joe Pesci shove a pen in a man's eye.
 But Bette?
 That would scare the shit out of us.
 Just imagine what Bette could do to an attacker -- the carnage a maniacal Bette would leave defending herself -- all that flying fur, red scratching fingernails and a lit cigarette to the face.
 I can’t see Bette Davis successfully getting mugged.

 And I imagine that if Miss Davis couldn't win a physical fight, she could reign victorious via a verbal arsenal of movie lines that were nearly as lethal or often, just witheringly honest.
 No, she didn't write them, but it sure sounded like she did.
 Take, for instance: